zju3dv/pvnet/README.md

 pip install -r requirements.txt
 ```

-We need compile several files, which works fine with gcc 5.4.0.
+We need compile several files, which works fine with pytorch v0.4.1 and gcc 5.4.0.

 2. Compile the Ransac Voting Layer